 4. Limit Heat Usage

 Heat overall can bring stress to the hair whether natural, relaxed or in between.
 Avoiding heat all together would be ideal, but many transitioners can not stand the sight of two textures fighting for attention.
-And because it’s harder to get the relaxed hair to look natural, lots of transitioners turn to strenghtening their transitioning hair to blend the mix match textures.
-What ever your preference, just be sure to use a great heat protectant that will help keep your hair from becoming dry or from breaking and accuring heat damage.
+And because it’s harder to get the relaxed hair to look natural, lots of transitioners turn to strengthen their transitioning hair to blend the mix match textures.
+Whatever your preference, just be sure to use a great heat protectant that will help keep your hair from becoming dry or from breaking and accruing heat damage.

 5. Tender Love & Care

 Natural hair may appear to be really strong because most naturals have super thick hair, however, kinky curly hair is actually very fragile, so imagine hair that is transitioning.
-Be gentile with your hair.
-Stay away from detangling dry hair, excessive heat, combing and brushing.
+Be gentle with your hair.
+Stay away from detangling dry hair, excessive heat, combing, and brushing.

 6. Product Choices

 Find a great leave-in conditioner, natural hair oil, deep conditioner, and cleanser.
 For protective styling, a strong holding pomade will be helpful to smooth edges and to give you slick ponytails and high buns without having to pull the hair tight.